 Liturgy and Life

-The McGrath Institute for Church Life invites parishes and schools to send catechists, liturgists, and teachers to our 2017 Liturgy and Life Symposium to nourish their own biblical and liturgical imaginations for the New Evangelization.
-Questions that we will consider include:
+The McGrath Institute for Church Life invites parishes and schools to send catechists, liturgists, and teachers to our 2018 Liturgy and Life Symposium to assist us in carrying out this Eucharistic renewal.

 Every participant in our Liturgy and Life Symposium will receive a rich liturgical education, an opportunity for spiritual renewal, and a practical formation in contributing to the mission of liturgical evangelization in the parish and school.

 Lectures and workshops will be given by the following faculty and practitioners:

 - Timothy P. O'Malley, Academic Director, Notre Dame Center for Liturgy

 - Anthony Pagliarini, Visiting Assistant Professional Specialist, University of Notre Dame

 - Dianne Phillips, Art Historian, University of Notre Dame